KOSASIH/quantum_ml_library/README.md

 # quantum_ml_library

 This repository contains a cutting-edge library for building quantum machine learning models, with support for popular quantum computing frameworks like Qiskit and Cirq.
 The library includes a range of pre-built quantum machine learning algorithms, as well as tools for building and training custom models.
+With its modular design and easy-to-use API, this library makes it simple to get started with quantum machine learning, even for users with little or no prior experience in quantum computing.
+Whether you're looking to explore the potential of quantum computing for machine learning, or you're a seasoned quantum computing expert looking for a powerful and flexible toolkit, this library has something to offer.

 # Quantum Machine Learning Library